FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

         ...
       }

-To specify the type of message the function should output, the ``setMessageOutput`` method of the ``AgentFunctionDescription`` object is used:
+To specify the type of message the function should output, the :func:`setMessageOutput()<flamegpu::AgentFunctionDescription::setMessageOutput>` method of the :class:`AgentFunctionDescription<flamegpu::AgentFunctionDescription>` object is used:

 .. tabs::
     .. code-tab:: cuda CUDA C++